The 2021 theme is: Cooking with Mushrooms – 5 ingredients or less in 30 minutes

-- Contestants are responsible for all travel expenses to and from the Amateur Mushroom Cook-Off.
+- Contestants are responsible for all travel expenses to and from the Mushroom Festival contest.

-- Only one cash prize will be given to an entrant.
+- Only one prize will be given to an entrant.

 - This contest is void where prohibited by law and is subject to all federal, state and local laws and regulations.

 - Entries become the property of The Mushroom Festival, Inc. and cannot be returned.